Roll20/roll20-character-sheets/OpenLegend_Minimalist/README.md

 ## Revision History

+January 29, 2018 - The notes in the Actions section are now added to the roll and text areas are now resizable.
+(Thanks to Great Moustache for helping with the code for the scrolling notes)

 January 22, 2018 - Changed the style of the Advantage menu to allow up to 12 Advantage and Disadvantage.
 Also fixed a small bug where the Power Level for Boons in the Actions section did not update correctly.

 July 1, 2017 - Initial public draft